gubaojian/wson/README.md

 # wson

-parcel binary object nation, which is schema less with symbol table support. aim to be fastest serializable binary protocol.
+parcel binary object nation, which is schema less without symbol table support. aim to be fastest serializable binary protocol.

-fast tiny pack binary json with meta data support. inspired by bson and message pack and android binary and protobuf. faster than normal json library with half data size.less. you can embed in your application with super speed and reduce trafic
+fast tiny binary object format. inspired by bson and message pack and android binary and protobuf.

+faster than normal json library with half data size.less. you can embed in your application with super speed and reduce trafic

+currently is in development.

-### wson data format
+### wson data format example
 | type |  signature | format |
 | -------- | -------- | -------- |
 | number int     | 'i'    | signature + varint    |